-We also conduct experiments on CIFAR-10 dataset\cite{cifar10} using ResNet-18\cite{Resnet}.
-Following~\cite{frankle2018lottery}, for this case, we perform global pruning at the ratio of 20\% in each iteration, and we do not prune the parameters used for downsampling representations from residual blocks or the final fully-connected output layer.
-We trained the networks using the SGD optimizer at the learning rate of 0.01, weight decay of 0.0001 and a momentum of 0.9, for 130 epochs.
-We annealed the learning rate by 0.1 after 80 and 120 epochs.
-Note, similar to the previous case, we rewind weights in the sub-network to the initialization of the over-parameterized network.
+In this experiment, we used the CIFAR-10~\cite{cifar10} with a ResNet-18~\cite{Resnet} model.
+Following~\cite{frankle2018lottery}, in this case, we performed global pruning at the ratio of $20$\% in each iteration, and we did not prune the parameters used for downsampling outputs from residual blocks or the final fully-connected layer.
+We trained the networks using the SGD optimizer at the learning rate of $0.01$, weight decay of $0.0001$ and a momentum of $0.9$, for $130$ epochs.
+We annealed the learning rate by $0.1$ after $80$ and $120$ epochs.